 Unlike the Milwaukee adapter, the DeWalt adapter didn’t break or cause any other concerns during our comparison test and has continued to function without issue; giving it a place in my impact wrench case as a valuable accessory when needed.

-Update: The DeWALT Rapid Load adapter has been discontinued and is no longer listed on the DeWALT website.
-However, this adapter is still available to buy online.
+The DeWALT Rapid Load adapter has been discontinued and is no longer listed on the DeWALT website.
+However, this adapter is still available to buy online and Lowe’s.

 Wera Adaptor (784 C)